KotlinPoC/calculator-03/README.md

 # Calculator v 3

+# Simple Calculator with Styles, maintains state and adds logging
+originally coded in java, this repo converted to kotlin

+##
 This is my solution for the simple Calculator exercise, with the
 * added code xml for styles
 * added code to retain the state of the result displayed on the screen